mistlog/svelte-draft/README.md

 ## Documentation

-The document is matained in [svelte-draft-docs](https://github.com/mistlog/svelte-draft-docs).
+The document is maintained in [svelte-draft-docs](https://github.com/mistlog/svelte-draft-docs).

 ## License